• Skip to primary navigation

 Bring a grill, fire pit, or grill pan to medium high heat.
 (I usually aim for 500 degrees on the gas grill.)

-Grill mushrooms for about 4 minutes on each side, until dark grill marks form.
+Grill mushrooms for 4 to 5 minutes on each side, until dark grill marks form.

 Make it your own